Aluminum Products

 Discover infinite possibilities

-Alfiniti offers a wide assortment of aluminum products for many industries.
-We are industry leaders in cold-drawn tubing, but also offer other types of aluminum products.
+As a leading aluminum supplier and manufacturer, Alfiniti offers a wide assortment of aluminum products for many industries.
+We are industry leaders in cold-drawn tubing, but also offer other types of aluminum products such as extrusion.
+We use our 9″ diameter extrusion press mainly to extrude bloom (drawn tube raw material) and we supplement what we extrude by buying bloom from other extruders.

 Aluminum offers a wide variety of benefits: lightweight, high in strength-to-weight, corrosion resistant, excellent thermal and electrical conductors, sustainability, and more.